 Chapelle St Rita in the Heart of Seedy Pigalle

 Next time you’re in Paris visiting Butte Montmartre and you’ve made a stop at boulevard de Clichy to snap a few photographs of the Moulin Rouge, turn around.
-Located directly behind the fabled cabaret, at number 65 next to a budget hotel and sex shops is Chapelle Sainte Rita.
+Located directly behind the fabled cabaret, at number 65 next to a budget hotel, sex shops and in the vicinity of Musée de l’Erotisme is Chapelle Sainte Rita.

 Known as the patron saint of desperate causes, it is said that the Pigalle crowd of the oldest profession in the world has adopted St Rita as their own.
 The modern-looking chapel occupies the ground floor of a building where the legendary Toulouse-Lautrec was deemed to have lived at some point in time.
 Inaugurated in 1956 and renovated in 2007, the stained glass window of Sainte Rita’s figure peers from a dark wooden surround, seemingly oblivious to the passing crowds.